schleicher-dev/Sammlung/.docfx/index.md

 Sammlung (/'zamlʊŋ/) is german for *collection* and is pronounced *some-loong*.

 Is is a library for C# containing a plethora of collection types which are not provided out of the box by the .NET standard libraries.
-The NuGet package will be provided for both **.NET Framework** and **.NET Core**.
-Due to the lack of a Windows development environment - only .NET Core is delivered.
+The NuGet package is provided for both **.NET Framework 3.5** and newer and **.NET Core** .NET standard 2.1 and newer.

 ## Rationale

 Why is there another collection library?
-I am a software engineer in my everyday job and I like to use data structures which behave after well-defined rules.
+I am a software engineer in my everyday job and I like to use data structures which obey the rules of proper software engineering.
 One of this rules is a guaranteed computational complexity bound and another is a well-implemented, well-tested and performant realization of the data structure.
 Though creating a new library for collections I am not interested in inventing the wheel over and over again.
-If anything I am interested in merging good collections together and create new ones which are more performant in other occasions.
+If anything I am interested in merging good collections together and create new ones which are more performant in other field of application.

 ## Vision